JGarnerDev/telephono-ecommerce/ReadMe.md

 - Construct a React client that will provide an interface for users to sign up, log in, view products, and purchase products through our API.
 This will be a good opportunity to practice React Hooks.

+- Once a first version is completed, add to the primary features

 ## Primary features

 As a user, I would like to...